tofulupo/apple-dns-profile-creator/README.md

 The `pages` workflow publishes `dist/` on every push to `main`.

 A hosted instance stays entirely client-side - nothing is uploaded.

+> [!NOTE]
-The profiles it produces are **unsigned**, so iOS and macOS label them "Not Signed" during installation and ask for confirmation.
-The download page states this.
+> The profiles it produces are **unsigned**, so iOS and macOS label them "Not
+> Signed" during installation and ask for confirmation.
+The download page states
+> this.

 ## Desktop app